ipsum-network/guides/LINUX.md

 ```

 * Now add the following lines to this file, replacing any < > field with your information
-  * Note: If your setting up a Linux Hot Wallet, comment out the masternode entries
+  * Note: If your setting up a Linux Hot/Cold Wallet, comment out the masternode entries
 ```
 rpcuser=<rpcusername>
 rpcpassword=<rpcpassword>